kimukook/kimukook.github.io/_projects/search_theory.md

 ### Modeling Target Behavior

 **Assumption**
-PDF ss in the absence of searchers
+The probability density function of target's position (hereafter referred to as PDF) is statistically stationary in the absence of searchers.

 **SDE**